 Just like how changing your location can change airline prices.
 Changing your location also gives you access to different shows on your favorite streaming service.

 Many popular shows and movies on streaming services are unavailable abroad.
-There are geo-restrictions in place that prevent you from accessing the American catalogue while living outside of the States.
-Fear not, you can access all the shows you want by simply signing into your VPN, selecting a server from the U.S, and accessing your streaming platform.
+There are geo-restrictions in place that prevent you from accessing the domestic catalogue you know and love while living abroad.
+Fear not, you can access all the shows you want by simply signing into your VPN, selecting a server from your home country, and accessing your streaming platform.
 (Sometimes, you have to log in first, turn on VPN, and then refresh the page).

 This also gives you the opportunity to discover new and interesting shows from various other countries.
 All you have to do is change your server location!